chris17453/aws-mq-rdmq-ha/README.md

 ## Init the project
 - this makes a user data directory per PRJ_ID
 - PRJ_ID is the project name + the revision number
+- generates the etc/hosts additions for the bastion servers
 ```
 make init
 ```